 A more radical change was the fact that both parties can now apply for the divorce together.
 One or both parties must make the application for a divorce and provide a statement to show that they believe the marriage has irretrievably broken down.
 If only one party makes the application, the other party (the Respondent) will be required to provide an acknowledgement of service.

 The court is now required to take the statement from the Applicant(s) to be conclusive evidence that the marriage has irretrievably broken down.
 There is no longer any provision for anyone to defend a divorce unless there is a jurisdiction issue, if the marriage is not valid or is voidable, in cases of fraud and procedural non compliance.

 How long will a no fault divorce take?

 Under the new rules there is a “cooling off period” of 20 weeks between the application for the divorce and acknowledgment by the respondent and being able to make the application for the Conditional Order.
 There is still a 6 week period between the Conditional Order and being able to make the application for the Final Order to actually end the marriage which means that overall the process will take more than 6 months to complete.

 As with all divorces, if there are issues over arrangements for children or the matrimonial finances it is better to try and deal with these as soon as possible – there is no need to wait for the pronouncement of the Final Order.
 In relation to financial orders in most cases you are likely to be advised not to make the application for the Final Order until Financial Orders are in place especially where pensions are involved.

 How much will it cost?

-At present the divorce petition fee is £550.
+In 2023 the divorce petition fee is £593.
+This fee is set by the government and is subject to change.
 You may be eligible for help with the cost if you are on a low income.
-At the moment it is not known whether the application fee will stay the same, or if it will rise.

 At Cartridges Law we provide legal services for anyone navigating the end of a relationship.
 Contact us for an initial free conversation with a member of our divorce team.